CAT | Social Science & History

 Robinson had it, and once he got on the field there was no denying it.

 “I do not care if the guy is yellow or black, or if he has stripes like a ****n’ zebra.
 I’m the manager of this team, and I say he plays.
 What’s more, I say he can make us all rich.
 And if any of you cannot use the money, I will see that you are all traded,” says Leo “Nice guys finish last” Durocher (Christopher Meloni).

 And therein lies the point about discrimination, and honor.

 Any man of honor will be offended by discrimination.
 Because if you don’t give a man a chance, you’re never going to be sure you’ve deserved your accomplishments, or got them because somebody else was denied the chance.

 “If he can take my job, he’s entitled to it,” says shortstop Pee Wee Reese (Lucas Black).

 Reese has something to prove by standing up for Robinson publicly in front of his Southern relatives.
-This is brilliant shown in a scene where a young boy who is starting to pick up on the detestable behavior of the grownups around him – until Reese walks over to Robinson and puts his arm around him before a game.
+This is brilliant shown in a scene in which a young boy is starting to pick up on the detestable behavior of the grownups around him – until Reese walks over to Robinson and puts his arm around him before a game.